iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 ### Exploring VLM Results

-We expected the issues described above to have a clear impact on the results of Vision Language Models.
-To test this hypothesis, we selected a zero-shot open-source model, OpenCLIP (ViT-H-14-378), and examined its predictions on the training set for the classes discussed above.
+We expected the issues described above to have an impact on the results of Vision Language Models.
+To test the hypothesis, we selected a zero-shot open-source model, OpenCLIP (ViT-H-14-378), and examined its predictions on the training set for the classes discussed above.
 The confusion matrices below show the discrepancies between the original and predicted labels.

 <div style="display:flex; align-items:center; justify-content: center; margin:20px; font-size:14px;">
     <table style="border-collapse: collapse; text-align: center; border: 0px;">